fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 </tr>
 <tr>
     <td><b>Dark Hold(After Dark Wire, 4P)</b></td>
     <td>D.Dark pulls the opponent in, staggering them and allowing him to easily combo.
 This will only work if Dark Wire hit a grounded opponent.
 This is your main followup after a `Dark Wire`.
 A few things to note is that it is a fixed distance that the opponent stumbles, so certain combos (particularly combos involving j.HK as a starter) may need to be adjusted to still land.
 Also, the opponent is in a special state that means they won't be grounded after being hit.
 This prevents you from just doing yet another regular combo back into Dark Wire, but does still allow decent followups.
-Check the combo section below to figure out your followups. </td>
+Check the [Dark Wire/Dark Defender Routes section](#darkwire/darkdefenderroutes) below to figure out your followups. </td>
     <td>N/A</td>
     <td>N/A</td>
     <td>N/A</td>